Current Payment Rates

 - basic medical, dental and pharmaceutical expenses (where these expenses are not related to an ongoing or chronic condition).

 As shown in the table below, allowances are calculated according to the age and need of the child.
 Payments are made fortnightly.

 Payments for caring for children with complex needs

 The Department of Children and Families provides a higher rate of reimbursement for children assessed as having more complex needs.
 The care needs of each child are regularly assessed to ensure that the necessary services are provided and an appropriate level of payment is paid.
 Higher allowances are called Level 2, Level 3 and Level 4.

 Remote area loading

-DCF pays an establishment payment of $200 to every new placement, to help with immediate purchases to ensure the child enters the placement with sufficient personal items.
-DCF also ensures that adequate provisions are made for each placement when these costs are over and beyond the $200 establishment payment.
-The Caseworker will discuss with the carer what items the carer can purchase with the establishment payment, and whether there are any other additional start-up items which are indispensable for a new placement.
+The Department of Children and Families pays an establishment payment of $200 to every new placement (not including respite placements), to help with immediate purchases to ensure the child enters the placement with sufficient personal items.
+The Department of Children and Families also ensures that adequate provisions are made for each placement when these costs are over and beyond the $200 establishment payment.
+The Case Manager will discuss with the carer what items the carer can purchase with the establishment payment, and whether there are any other additional start-up items which are essential for a new placement.

 Additional child-related expenses

 Occasionally children in care may require other items above their day-to-day expenses.
-DCF may cover many of these expenses, but it is always important to check first, as these payments need to be pre-approved before carers can be reimbursed.
-It is also important that such expenses are discussed with the child's Caseworker, as the item or activity needs to be considered in terms of their entire care plan and may need approval from the birth family.
-Examples of extra expenses that DCF may cover include specialist medical treatment, advanced educational or sporting equipment and activities, or furniture required to meet special needs of the child.
+The Department of Children and Families may cover many of these expenses, but it is always important to check first, as these payments need to be pre-approved before carers can be reimbursed.
+It is also important that such expenses are discussed with the child's Case Manager, as the item or activity needs to be considered in terms of their entire care plan and may need approval from the birth family.
+Examples of extra expenses that the Department of Children and Families may cover include specialist medical treatment, advanced educational or sporting equipment and activities, or furniture required to meet special needs of the child.